-The JBI Actuari was used to assess the quality of the included studies.
+The JBI ACTUARI was used to assess the quality of the included studies.
 All studies reached an acceptable level of quality to be included in the systematic review.
-Commonly, these results refer to the 113 ICERs produced by the systematic literature review.
+Commonly, these results refer to the 189 ICERs produced by the systematic literature review.
+In relation to items measured through the JBI ACTUARI related to well-defined question/objective, comprehensive description of alternatives, identification of relevant costs and outcomes for each alternative and their adjustment for differential timing, clinical effectiveness, incremental analysis of costs and consequences, and sensitivity analysis, the assessment of the included studies is presented below.
 In general, all papers defined the research question and the programmes or interventions appropriately that were compared in the analysis.
-The description of alternatives was comprehensive, although on many occasions (61.1%), papers did not report the sample size of each arm and the duration of intervention.
-Fifty percent of papers took the finance perspective, mostly the National Health System, and only 28% adopted a social perspective.
-The lifetime horizon was used in 55% of studies, with a time horizon lower than one year not frequent.
-Costs and outcomes have been adjusted for differential timing, only 16.8% of papers on outcomes and 19.5% of papers on costs not appropriately adjusted.
-Clinical effectiveness was established, using mainly a quality-of-life measure (58.4%) followed by a clinical measure (38.9%) or both at the same time (4.4%).
+The description of alternatives was comprehensive, although on many occasions (49.21%), papers did not report the sample size of each arm and the duration of intervention.
+Fifty percent of papers took the funder perspective, mostly the National Health System, and only 17.46% adopted a social perspective.
+The lifetime horizon was used in 57.14% of studies, with a time horizon lower than one year not frequent.
+Costs and outcomes have been adjusted for differential timing in more than fifty percent of papers, presenting outcomes and costs not appropriately adjusted in 39.68% of papers.
+Clinical effectiveness was established, using mainly a quality-of-life measure (47.6%) followed by a clinical measure (39.68%) or both at the same time (12.7%).
 It is clear in all papers how they have derived the effectiveness estimate.
-Seventy-two percent of papers did not specify which types of costs were included in their analysis.
-From the rest, 19% of papers included just the direct health care–related costs, and 6% included different types of costs such as direct non-health-related costs, patient costs or productivity losses.
-Only one paper included only productivity losses and two papers other types of costs.
-Informal care costs were not included at all.
-From all papers specifying the type of costs, only two papers (5,8%)1 stated the use of the social perspective but did not include any costs related to loss of productivity.
-So, only two papers did not match the perspective used and the type of costs that should be included in the analysis.
+Fourty-six percent of papers did not specify which types of costs were included in their analysis.
+Of those that specified types of costs, 79.41% of papers included the direct health care–related costs as well as different types of costs such as direct non-health-related costs, patient costs or intervention costs.
+Only nine papers (26.47%) included productivity losses.
+Informal care costs were included at three papers.
+From all papers specifyingthe use of the social perspective, 81.8% of those included costs related to loss of productivity.
 Costs and outcomes have been measured accurately, though in costs, in many instances, the use of resources has not been reported separately.
 It is important to report use of resources separately from costs/prices for transparency, comparability and transferability reasons.
 In order to understand and evaluate if the cost data used in the economic evaluation was sensible it is always easier if the resources are reported separately from the costs/prices.
-Almost 60% of studies were conducting a cost–utility analysis.
-Sixty-nine per cent of papers used a decision analysis to estimate costs and outcomes, 57% of them being models different from a decision tree and a Markov model.
-Fully 96.5% of papers conducted a sensitivity analysis, mostly a deterministic (54.0%) rather than a probabilistic (35.4%) one.
-Of those doing a probabilistic sensitivity analysis, the vast majority (85.4%) represented a cost-effectiveness acceptability curve.
+Almost 60% of studies (n = 35) were conducting a cost–utility analysis.
+Fourty-nine per cent of papers used a decision analysis to estimate costs and outcomes, 48.38% of them being models different from a decision tree and a Markov model.
+Fully 88.9% of papers conducted a sensitivity analysis, mostly a deterministic (57.14%) rather than a probabilistic (42.86%) one.
+Of those doing a probabilistic sensitivity analysis, the vast majority (79.17%) represented a cost-effectiveness acceptability curve.

 Findings of the review